 “May I please watch, Mr. Policeman?
 I promise I won’t cause any trouble.”

-After 30 minutes of nothing interesting happening, I was beginning to feel hot.
-Even with the ocean breeze, summers in southern California were no joke.
-Not wanting to give my little body heatstroke, I found a shaded bench nearby that still gave me a view of the gate and plunked my backpack next to me.
-I had drained half of my water bottle and eaten several snacks before someone new came onto the scene.
 A woman carrying a box the size of a briefcase but twice as thick showed a badge to one of the policemen before stepping into the barricaded area.
 I watched with interest as she spoke with the “scientists” for a moment before setting her case down and beginning to assemble what looked like a drone of some sort.
-I couldn’t help but chuckle when I saw her getting a blocky remote control out and flip several switches on both the control and the drone.
-When she was apparently satisfied, she pulled out what looked like they were supposed to be VR goggles and slipped them over her eyes, adjusting the strap so that the goggles remained snuggly on her face.
-After a moment a whirring noise that sounded like an army of a million mosquitos was about to descend on us rang out and suddenly the drone took to the air.
+I couldn’t help but chuckle when I saw her getting a blocky remote control out before flipping several switches on both the control and the drone.

 Wow.
 I don’t remember drones being this noisy, I thought as I recalled the adorable little AI bots that had been even more plentiful than humans back in my eighth life.
 Shaking my head, I watched with interest as the woman steered her drone up and towards the gate.
-Everyone was watching with bated breaths as the drone slowly circled the gate.
+Everyone was watching with bated breath as the drone slowly circled the gate.
 Some people were looking at a screen that was apparently showing in real time what the drone was seeing, pointing here and there as if they hadn’t already been studying the outside of the gate for the past two days.

-After their preliminary observations were made the drone got into position to enter the gate.
-Curiosity took hold of me and I slunk around the edge of the barricade until I could see a corner of the screen from between the people standing in front of it.
-The pilot of the drone said something and then the drone began to steadily fly forward.
-I watched with interest at the sliver of the screen that was showing the drone's point of view.
-Unfortunately, as soon as the drone slid into the gate (without coming out the other side) the camera went completely black and I thought I saw a flickering red light in the corner of the screen.
-The woman who had been controlling the drone did several fancy finger movements across her remote control, but after a few minutes, she tugged off her goggles and let out a frustrated sigh before shaking her head.
+After their preliminary observations were made, the drone slid into position to enter the gate.
+Curiosity took hold of me, and I slunk around the edge of the barricade until I could see a corner of the screen from between the people standing in front of it.
+The pilot of the drone said something before the drone began to fly steadily forward.
+I watched the sliver of the screen that was showing the drone's point of view with interest.

 Hmm, I guess it makes sense that she lost signal.
-Usually, gates open up dungeons that are on completely different worlds, I doubt any wireless signal could span that kind of a distance.
+Usually, gates open up dungeons that are on completely different worlds.
+I doubt any wireless signal could span that kind of distance.
 At least not with modern human technology, I thought to myself as I rested my chin on the top of the barricade.

 Comments (1)